pliu/k8splayground/apps/argo-cd/README.md

 In K8sPlayground, user and role management are in the argo-cd chart in the argocd-cm and argocd-rbac-cm ConfigMaps and the argocd-secret Secret.
 One can also define and bind Project-scoped roles in AppProject manifests.

 ## Application deployment
 Helm is used to bootstrap the argo-cd and argo-apps charts.
 The Makefile targets deploy argo-cd and argo-apps to the `argo-cd` namespace.
-You can apply argo-apps after argo-cd; however, it may take a couple of minutes for the Argo CD pods to come up, thus delaying the start-up of the applications specified in argo-apps (sometimes, applications may get stuck deploying, in which case delete the associated Application and re-apply it).
+You can apply argo-apps after argo-cd; however, it may take a couple of minutes for the Argo CD Pods to come up, thus delaying the start-up of the applications specified in argo-apps (sometimes, applications may get stuck deploying, in which case delete the associated Application and re-apply it).

 In an effort to make Argo CD deployment mirror Helm-based application, the Applications in argo-apps are configured to deploy applications with the same release names and to the same namespaces as the Helm-based approach.